Michael Taylor

 About

-I am the Special Collections Librarian at Western Washington University, where I work to develop the library’s rare book collections and offer related programming and classroom instruction, including an undergraduate survey on the History of the Book.
+I am the Special Collections Librarian at Western Washington University, where I work to develop the library’s rare book collections and offer related programming and classroom instruction.
 I am also involved in archival acquisitions and processing for Special Collections.
 My areas of professional and research interest are broad but include book history, books as material culture, library exhibitions, and teaching with primary sources.